hyex-research/AquaFetch/docs/source/rr.rst

 is optional since it initiaties the download of GSHA and EStreams datasets which can be time-consuming and may not always be necessary.

-Certain datasets in our package feature overlapping stations from the same region.
+Certain datasets in this package feature overlapping stations from the same region.
-For example, both the Bull and Spain datasets both cover Spain.
+For example, both the ``Bull`` and ``Spain`` datasets cover Spain.
-However, the Bull dataset was introduced by by `Aparicio et al., 2024 <https://doi.org/10.1038/s41597-024-03594-5>`_ , whereas the Spain dataset was introduced in our work.
+However, the Bull dataset was introduced by by `Aparicio et al., 2024 <https://doi.org/10.1038/s41597-024-03594-5>`_ , whereas the Spain dataset was introduced in this work.
 The Spain dataset contains more stations, totaling 889, while the Bull dataset includes 484 stations.
 Similarly, both the CABra (`Almagro et al., 2021 <https://doi.org/10.5194/hess-25-3105-2021>`_) and CAMELS_BR (`Chagas et al., 2020 <https://doi.org/10.5194/essd-12-2075-2020>`_) datasets cover Brazil and have been published in peer-reviewed journals.
 However, they differ